beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 === Additional image sizes (zui) ===
 Contributors: waltervos, beingzoe
 Donate Link: http://en.wikipedia.org/wiki/Pay_it_forward
-Tags: images, image management, image sizes
-Requires at least: 3.0
+Tags: images, image management, image sizes, create image sizes, delete images Requires at least: 3.0
 Tested up to: 3.0.5
-Stable tag: 0.1.4
+Stable tag: 0.1.5

-Create additional image sizes for your WordPress site/blog as well resize the predefined WordPress sizes.
+Create and delete additional image sizes for your WordPress site/blog as well resize the predefined WordPress sizes.

 == Description ==

 Create additional image sizes (in addition to the predefined WordPress defaults thumbnail, medium and large size that are default) for your WordPress site/blog.
 It will also resize the predefined WordPress sizes if the size(s) in Settings > Media have been edited.

+Delete images from your upload directory in size(s) you are no longer using.

+Simulate creating/deleting images before you actually do it to see what the results will be.

 This plugin is a fork to fix bugs and enhance the functionality of the original Additional Image Sizes plugin.
+If you were using the original plugin this new version will import your old settings (as of version 0.1.5).

+If you are a WordPress developer this plugins is also available as a ready-to-go appliance (module) in the Kitchen Sink HTML 5 Base platform/framework development plugin.
+Learn more at github: https://github.com/beingzoe/wpplugin-kitchen-sink-html5-base

 == Installation ==